How To Add Or Drop Classes

 Published or Revised February 24, 2021

 Schedule changes will be allowed for the first five days during the fall or spring semester and for the first two days during the summer semester.

 During the first five days of the semester, students can see an advisor to make schedule changes.
 After the first five class days, students must contact the instructor of the course by completing and submitting the withdrawal form (see instructions below).

 Students adding courses will be charged the appropriate tuition and fees according to the tuition and fee schedule.
 Students who add courses and fail to pay the full cost by the last day to add a class will be dropped and no credit given for the course.

 A student may withdraw (drop) from a course, other than developmental courses or all courses, at any time up until the last day of the 12th week of the semester (fourth week in a summer term) with no grade penalty.

-Students receiving financial aid and/or Veterans’ benefits must report to the Financial Aid Office before turning in drop slips to the Records and Business offices.
+Students receiving financial aid and/or Veterans' benefits should consult the Financial Aid Office before dropping.
 Students on scholarship must obtain approval from their advisor prior to dropping a course.

 Requests for withdrawal become official and effective the date they are received in the Records Office.
 Requests received after published withdrawal deadlines will not be honored.

 Section 51.907 of the Texas Education Code, enacted by the Texas Legislature, Spring 2007, applies to students who enroll in a public institution of higher education as a first time freshman in Fall 2007 or later.

 Paris Junior College may not permit a student to drop more than six courses, including those taken at another Texas public institution of higher education.
 All courses dropped after the Official Day of Record are included in the six-course limit unless 1) the student withdraws from all courses, or 2) the drop is authorized by an appropriate College official as an approved Drop Exception.